Skip to content

 What Does the Migration Path Look Like?

 Organisations that engage experienced ERP consultants report an 85% success rate (Panorama Consulting, 2025).
-Migration approach depends heavily on your current system and target deployment.
+The migration approach depends on where you’re coming from and where you’re going.
+No surprises there.

-From ECC to S/4HANA Public Cloud: This is a re-implementation, not a migration.
-You configure S/4HANA Cloud from scratch, migrate master data and open transactions, and adopt SAP’s standard processes.
-Custom code doesn’t transfer.
+ECC to S/4HANA Public Cloud.
+This is a re-implementation.
+Not a migration.
+You configure S/4HANA Cloud from scratch, migrate master data and open transactions, adopt SAP’s standard processes.
+Your custom code doesn’t come with you.
 Timeline: 6-12 months for a mid-size organisation.
+It’s painful but clean.

-From ECC to S/4HANA Private Cloud (RISE): System conversion.
-SAP provides tools (SAP Readiness Check, Custom Code Migration) to assess your existing custom code, identify what needs modification, and convert the system.
-Timeline: 9-18 months depending on complexity.
+ECC to S/4HANA Private Cloud (RISE).
+System conversion.
+SAP provides tools (Readiness Check, Custom Code Migration) to assess your existing code, flag what needs fixing, and convert the system.
+Timeline: 9-18 months depending on how much custom mess you’ve accumulated.

-From ECC to S/4HANA On-Premise: Also a system conversion, but you manage the infrastructure.
-The technical conversion process is similar to RISE, but you handle the hardware provisioning, database migration, and go-live infrastructure.
+ECC to S/4HANA On-Premise.
+Same system conversion process as RISE, but you handle the infrastructure yourself.
+Hardware provisioning, database migration, go-live infrastructure.
+All you.

-From S/4HANA On-Premise to RISE: Move-to-cloud migration.
+S/4HANA On-Premise to RISE.
+Move-to-cloud migration.
 Your existing S/4HANA system and customisations transfer to SAP-managed infrastructure.
-This is the simplest path if you’re already on S/4HANA.
+This is the simplest path if you’re already running S/4HANA on-prem.

 FAQ